Yellow garden eel

-The yellow garden eel (Heteroconger luteolus) is a species of marine ray-finned fish belonging to the family Congridae, the conger and garden eels.
+The yellow garden eel (Heteroconger luteolus) is a species of marine ray-finned fish belonging to the family Congridae, encompassing the conger and garden eels.
 This species is found in the Western Atlantic and the Gulf of Mexico.

 Taxonomy

 The yellow garden eel was first formally described in 1989 by the American ichthyologist David George Smith with its type locality given as the Eastern Gulf of Mexico off Florida at 28°42'00.3"N, 84°20'00.7"W from a depth of 33 m.
 This species is classified in the genus Heteroconger in the subfamily Heterocongrinae, the garden eels, of the family Congridae, which also includes the conger eels, Congridae belongs to the suborder Congroidei in the order Anguilliformes, the eels.

-Taxonomy

-The yellow garden eel is classified in the genus heteroconger, this name was coined by Pieter Bleeker and it prefixes conger with hetero, meaning different, because this genus was so different from the other conger genera Bleeker knew of.
-The specific name, luteolus, means "yellowish", an allusion to the bright yellow color on the back in life, paler yellow when preserved.
+The yellow garden eel is classified in the genus heteroconger.
+This name was coined by Pieter Bleeker and it prefixes conger with hetero, meaning different, because this genus was significantly different from the other conger genera Bleeker knew of.
+The specific name, luteolus, means "yellowish", an allusion to the bright yellow color on the back while alive and a paler yellow when preserved.